cj0424/Project360-Continuity-Agent/README.md

 Telegram is a stand-in for the messaging layer; the approval workflow could be connected to Microsoft Teams without changing the underlying logic.

 The prototype uses fictional data, but a real deployment would involve confidential client and firm content.
-Google's Gemini API only excludes that data from training and human review once the API key sits on a billed Google Cloud account or Vertex AI, not the free tier — a production version of this agent would run exclusively on that billed tier.
+Google's Gemini API  excludes that data from training and human review once the API key sits on a billed Google Cloud account or Vertex AI — a production version of this agent would run exclusively on that billed tier.